Arcadia-Science/hifi2genome/docs/output.md

 ## Pipeline Overview

-This pipeline takes in PacBio Hifi reads sequenced from a single organism, assembles with `Flye`, assesses the assembly with `QUAST`, performs lineage-specific QC with `BUSCO`, and maps the reads back to the resulting assembly with `minimap2`.
+This pipeline takes in PacBio Hifi reads sequenced from a single organism, assembles them with `Flye`, assesses the assembly with `QUAST`, performs lineage-specific QC with `BUSCO`, and maps the reads back to the resulting assembly with `minimap2`.
 The pipeline then reports the QC stats fro `QUAST` and `BUSCO` with `MultiQC`.

 ### Assembly